VagelisKalimeris/RestAPI-Manage-Productions-And-Crew/README.md

 affects performance, was left available for future use.

 ### No Joins
-No sql table joins were used in queries of this DAL implementation, mostly as a challenge!
+No sql table joins were used in queries of this DAL implementation.
+This design was an experimentation and would not use in a production setting.
 The approach increased add/update production & fire crew member, DAL code complexity, but extra care and effort was put into making sure time/space efficiency was not sacrificed.

 This choice also shifted weight towards integration testing, since doing dependency injection into current DAL would be quite tedious.